 What to Do Q&A:

-So, you got a letter.
+So, you got a tax letter.
 Take a deep breath... and give us a call.

 Fax/email/mail us a copy of the notice and then call the office.
-We will schedule you for an appointment.
-Remember, there is no charge for this step, even if you are not already a client.
+We will submit the letter to one of our staff members.
+Remember, there is no charge for this step, even if you are not a client.

-Occasionally our clients tried to resolve the issue themselves instead of "bothering us."
+Occasionally our clients try to resolve the issue themselves instead of "bothering us."
 In that process they unintentionally let something slip, be it use a phrase, or making a statement, that set alarms bells off!
-And now what had been a simple request for more information, has become a full-fleged audit!
+And now what had been a simple request for more information, has become a full-fledged audit!

 If you were not a client at the time and it is a simple resolution we do not need to get involved, we will let you know what to do and how to do it.